Setting up Two-Factor Authentication - Duo Security

 6. Enroll your users with Duo and start authenticating.

-4. Connecting to PAM360 Web Interface when TFA is Enabled
+2. Connecting to the PAM360 Web Interface with Duo Security as TFA

-2. Once the first level of authentication succeeds, PAM360 will prompt you to choose an authentication method out of the three options offered by Duo.
+2. PAM360 will prompt you to choose an authentication method out of the three options offered by Duo.
+Choose Duo Push as an authentication method and follow the below steps:

 1. Tap Send me a Push on the Duo Push request sent to your phone.

-1. Click Start Setup in the login page.
+1. Click Start Setup on the login page.

 2. Select the type of device you are adding and enter your phone number.